ortus-docs/coldbox-docs/models/object_scopes.md

 component name="MyService" scope="session"{}
 ```

-> **Importante** ease note that using annotations is optional, you can configure every object in our configuration binder as well.
+> **Hint** Pease note that using annotations is optional, you can configure every object in our configuration binder as well.